cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

     challenge responses, etc.
 - New inputs may be completely random or follow some
 - Very easy to set up
-- Depens on inputs provided
+- Depends on inputs provided

 ### Generation Based Fuzzing